 This Navel Anchor marks the site of the home and original grant of 1812 to John Oxley RN.

-The anchor was relocated to Curry Reserve in Elderslie in 2015 by Camden Council from a privately-owned site in Kirkham Lane adjacent to the Kirkham Stables.
+Camden Council relocated the anchor to Curry Reserve in Elderslie in 2015 from a privately owned site in Kirkham Lane adjacent to the Kirkham Stables.
 The council press release stated that the purpose of the move was to provide

 greater access for the community and visitors to enjoy this special piece of the past.